 Depending on your business and social media listening tool, your team may need to search for other places where conversations about you are taking place.
 For example, restaurants rely heavily on Tripadvisor and Yelp, while a company that does home repairs might primarily rely on Yelp and Angi.

 Monitoring Google Reviews is critical for nearly every business, but there are likely some more niche sites to stay on top of in your industry, too (e.g. Avvo for lawyers, G2 for software comparisons).
 Once you know what sites host the most conversations about your company, prioritize the monitoring of those sites so that your response time reflects that you are listening and that you care.

 One way to help your team monitor the right places and deliver quick response times is by asking for or encouraging reviews on your preferred review platforms.

 Think of the restaurant example; after a good meal, how many times has the server asked you to leave a positive review on Tripadvisor or Yelp (or Google, or Facebook, etc.)?
-It has likely happened several times because this industry more than most understands the power of positive reviews on the right platforms.
+It's likely happened several times because this industry, more than most, understands the power of positive reviews on the right platforms.

 Use reviews to get to know your customers better

 A review reflects one person’s experience with your company.
-What do ten reviews tell you?
+What do 10 reviews tell you?
 How about 100, or 1,000?

 Reviews drive your reputation management.
 Ensure your team is equipped to really listen to them and see what you can learn.
 Are customers consistently praising or complaining about a specific part of your business?
 If you have multiple locations, does one stand above the rest?